IQTLabs/edgetech-core/README.md

 ## Building Core Image
 The image is automatically built via docker compose if not present.
 Alternatively, to only build the image use:
-`docker build . -f Dockerfile -t iqtlabs-edgetech-core:latest`
+`docker build . -f Dockerfile -t iqtlabs/edgetech-core:latest`

 ## Pushing Docker Image to Registry